 In recent years, no one has been able to perfect a rom-com.
 No matter how hard Netflix may try, come Christmas, every single romantic comedy that’s been released in the past decade falls flat in comparison to the gems that were released in the 90s and early aughts.

-Back then, we were spoilt for choice when it came to romantic comedies.
+Back then, we were spoiled for choice when it came to romantic comedies.
 Notting Hill, Never Been Kissed, 10 Things I Hate About You and Pretty Woman are all still cult classics today.
-As are rom-com festive editions, such as The Holiday, Love Actually and Bridget Jones are essential watching every holiday season, no matter how many times you’ve seen Hugh Grant door-knocking in the snow to find Natalie.
+As are rom-com festive editions, such as The Holiday, Love Actually and Bridget Jones, which are essential watching every holiday season, no matter how many times you’ve seen Hugh Grant door-knocking in the snow to find Natalie.